Hon3y9718/newsapp/README.md

 - News from More than 100 Countries.
 - News categorized in 8 Categories.
-- Voice Enabled (Say "Show me News from India").
+- Voice Enabled (Say "Show me News from India" | "Business News from US").
 - Read full articles in the app only.
 (No shifting to chrome or any other browser to read or watch full News)...
 - Consitent Design, No Clutter so you focus on News and not the ads and App.